SNK is back to making greatness all over again.

 After the success of The King of Fighters XIV (and to a lesser extent, SNK Heroines: Tag Team Frenzy), the Japanese gaming mainstay is giving its fans more franchise comebacks in the future.
 One of those upcoming revivals is the 2019 installment of SNK’s amazingly bloody weapons-based fighter, Samurai Shodown.
 This throwback fighter is returning to the forefront of fighting games with a fresh visual style, the power of the Unreal Engine 4 development engine, and refined system mechanics that longtime fans will certainly master and enjoy.

 To commemorate the impending launch of Samurai Shodown, we’re here to break down every detail behind its much-anticipated return.

-Samurai Shodown (2019) is set to release on PS4 and Xbox One sometime in June.
+Samurai Shodown (2019) is set to release on PS4 and Xbox One on June 25.
 The game is also set to launch on the Nintendo Switch and PC in Winter 2019.

 Samurai Shodown (2019) Reveal Trailer

 Samurai Shodown takes place within the 18th century.
 Timeline wise, this installment’s storyline occurs after the events of Samurai Shodown V and prior to the events of the very first entry in the series.
 So now the official series timeline and plot synopsis for this new entry is as follows: